 To download and install Dashlane on your Android device, you'll need to accept Dashlane's required Android permissions.
 Depending on your version of the OS, the exact names of the permissions may differ.

-- In-app purchases — this allows you to buy a Premium subscription directly from your Dashlane app
+- In-app purchases: With this permission, you can buy a Premium subscription directly from the Dashlane app.

-- Identity — these permissions are used to add an invisible "Dashlane" account that stores all your settings.
+- Identity: These permissions are used to add a "Dashlane" account that stores your settings.

-- Photo/Media/File — Dashlane caches pictures on your device to reduce the amount of bandwidth it uses.
+- Photo/media/file: Dashlane caches pictures on your device to reduce the amount of bandwidth the app uses.

-- Camera — this permission is required for Dashlane's Two-step verification feature, more specifically to capture barcodes.
+- Camera: This permission is required for Dashlane's 2-factor authentication, more specifically to capture QR codes.